ccims/ccims-frontend/additional/usingGropius.md

 ## Mocked Members Page

 Every project offers a mocked "Members" page.
-It shows a list of users in the project and offers a dialog to add users.
+It shows a list of users in the project and offers dialogs to add and delete users.
 However, this area is purely a mock, changes are not persistent and there are no other users who have access to the currently handled project.

 <p align="center">